Dennis M. Jones: Early life and education

-Upon his return to the U.S. in 1961, he worked for Rockford Life Insurance Company, where he stayed for three years, eventually becoming the youngest district sales manager in the company’s history.During that time, he met Jim O’Neal who had just started his own company.
-Jim O’Neal was impressed with Jones and hired him in sales for his upstart pharmaceutical company, Sig: Laboratories.
+Upon his return to the U.S. in 1961, he worked for Rockford Life Insurance Company, where he stayed for three years.
+During that time, he met Jim O’Neal who hired him in sales for his pharmaceutical company, Sig: Laboratories.
 After a few years, O’Neal sold the company to a subsidiary of Revlon.
 O’Neal and Jones formed OJF Pharmaceutical Sales company, which in 1978, was acquired by Chromalloy American Corporation.